 After breakfast, head west in Glencoe to the Chicago Botanic Garden, the 5th largest public garden in the U.S., which has outdoor fun for the family!
-The Model Railroad Garden: Landmarks of America open through Oct.
-11, features 18 trains running on 1,600 feet of track.
-Train and garden enthusiasts will be delighted with the sights and sounds of miniature trains traversing high and low through tunnels, across bridges, and around close to 50 American landmarks.
-The Grand Tram Tour, open through Oct.
-25, lets you relax through a 2.3-mile narrated tour of the garden’s highlights including the Japanese Garden and spectacular views of the 81 acres of the water spaces.
-Don’t miss Night of 1,000 Jack-o'-Lanterns (Oct.
-14-18, 21-15) where more than 1,000 hand-carved pumpkins—some as large as 150 pounds—will light up the night at this Halloween event.
-Lightscape returns Nov.
-13 – Jan.
-3, a holiday event which sold out last year.
+The Grand Tram Tour, open through late fall, lets you relax through a 2.3-mile narrated tour of the garden’s highlights including the Japanese Garden and spectacular views of the 81 acres of the water spaces.
+Don’t miss Night of 1,000 Jack-o'-Lanterns where more than 1,000 hand-carved pumpkins—some as large as 150 pounds—will light up the night at this Halloween event.
+Lightscape returns mid-November to early January, a holiday event which sold out last year.
 Experience a captivating world of light, color, and sound.
 Walk through the sparkling Cathedral of Light, watch lights glimmer and dance, and tune in to the playful choir of singing trees.

 Less than one mile away is Northbrook Court, a spectacular indoor shopping center boasting Neiman Marcus, H&M, Sephora and many favorite retailers.
 Tucked in the north end of the center is Di Pescara which specializes in fresh, meticulously selected seafood, hand rolled sushi, and a satisfying range of Italian and global specialties.

 No visit to Chicago’s North Shore is complete without time spent at the Illinois Holocaust Museum, the largest in the Midwestern United States.
 The museum, located in Skokie, brings a unique cultural experience where visitors can explore important issues of tolerance.
 The groundbreaking Take a Stand Center allows visitors to experience interactive galleries, including The Survivor Stories Experience which utilizes three-dimensional interactive technology and allows guests to ask Holocaust survivors questions and receive personal responses.
-Its timely exhibit, Notorious RBG: The Life and Times of Ruth Bader Ginsburg runs through Jan.
-3.
+Check out the new exhibit, Mandela: Struggle for Freedom, which runs through mid-September.

 Harken back to an old school supper club, and near the museum relax with a cocktail and peruse EJ’s Place’s menu of prime aged steaks and chops, pristine seafood, and traditional homemade Italian specialties.
 It's a North Shore favorite with exemplary service.
 Skokie’s first brewery, Sketchbook Brewing Company, is worth the stop to see their new space in a reclaimed industrial building and taste one of their renowned ales with great names such as Honeybird Pale Ale, Pinky Sweater, Orange Door, Night Game and Snowy Owl, to name a few.